 The Cloud Advisory Council has taken part in numerous events, primarily via webinars.
 These events allow the CAC to showcase its aggregate knowledge and present with partners in the field for the benefit of attendees.
 The Council’s first live event will be an appearance at VMworld 2013 (August 25-29 in San Francisco, California).
 Previous live webinars have been conducted with Mirantis, Eucalyptus Systems, Big Switch Networks, and Stanford University.

 Sample Issue: The Open-Source Enterprise

 Cloud Advisory Council Co-Chairman David M. Fishman addressed an issue recently for the CAC: how to take an open-source cloud and get it into the hands of IT managers within enterprises.
 Though Fishman describes the current climate for IT professionals as “a blizzard of challenges,” he argues that the cloud is perhaps the most daunting adaptation taking place in the world of computing.

 Open source has changed the nature of cloud accessibility.
 OpenStack, initially developed by RackSpace and NASA, allows enterprises – or anyone – to see the internal workings of a cloud infrastructure.
 OpenStack is an IaaS (Infrastructure as a Service) model, just like Amazon Web Services (AWS).
 Because OpenStack is open source, though, it’s much more exciting to organizations from a customization and developmental perspective.

 We are proud to be a part of the Cloud Advisory Council.
 The work of the organization during the first year of operation has been phenomenal.
 We’re excited to see how it will grow and the new innovations it will bring to the marketplace.

-As industry leaders for cloud computing, you might be interested in checking out what we have to offer.
-Here are our cloud servers and cloud hosting packages for your review.
+As industry leaders in cloud computing, you might be interested in checking out what we have to offer.